 In one Thai Bodywork session you will receive the same benefits of yoga, massage, and energy work all together.
 This may mean you could experience an increase in range of motion and flexibility, inner organ massage and fluid mobility, blood oxygenation, increased energy, stress reduction, increased circulation, and a centering of the mind and body.
 By aligning the energies of the body, one will leave the session feeling relaxed, stretched, and nurtured.

 Her dedicated focus is to educate others by raising awareness of the self from the inside-out, through creating classes and workshops for students, teachers, and practitioners of all kinds seeking this deeper connection.
-This commitment to bringing healing and awareness to the world is supported by Jess’s encouragement of her students to align with their body and mind through conscious breath both on, and off the mat.
+This commitment to bringing healing and awareness to the world is supported by Jess’s encouragement of her students and clients to align with their body and mind through conscious breath both on, and off the mat.

 “The body has an incredible, innate capacity to heal itself, if only given the chance.”

 In December 2020, Jess re-branded her business name "Wellness with Jess" to "Infinite Within" - really, we are all infinite within.
 We just could use a little guidance to access that.

 What Jess has been endorsed for: